-We present Adjusted Net Loss as a further supplemental measure of our performance.
-We prepare Adjusted Net Loss by adjusting net loss to eliminate the impact of a number of non-cash expenses and other items that may be either one time or recurring that we do not consider to be indicative of our core ongoing operating performance.
-We believe that Adjusted Net Loss is particularly useful because it reflects the impact of our asset base and capital structure on our operating performance.
-We present Adjusted Net Loss for a number of reasons, including:
+We present Adjusted Net Income (Loss) as a further supplemental measure of our performance.
+We prepare Adjusted Net Income (Loss) by adjusting net income (loss) to eliminate the impact of a number of non-cash expenses and other items that may be either one time or recurring that we do not consider to be indicative of our core ongoing operating performance.
+We believe that Adjusted Net Income (Loss) is particularly useful because it reflects the impact of our asset base and capital structure on our operating performance.
+We present Adjusted Net Income (Loss) for a number of reasons, including:

-- we use Adjusted Net Loss in communications with our Board of Directors concerning our consolidated financial performance without the impact of non-cash expenses and the other items as we discussed below since we believe that it is a more consistent measure of our core operating results from period to period; and - we believe that reporting Adjusted Net Loss is useful to readers in evaluating our core operating results because it eliminates the effects of non-cash expenses as well as the other items we discuss below, such as foreign currency gains and losses, which are out of our control and can vary significantly from period to period.
+- we use Adjusted Net Income (Loss) in communications with our Board of Directors concerning our consolidated financial performance without the impact of non-cash expenses and the other items as we discussed below since we believe that it is a more consistent measure of our core operating results from period to period; and - we believe that reporting Adjusted Net Income (Loss) is useful to readers in evaluating our core operating results because it eliminates the effects of non-cash expenses as well as the other items we discuss below, such as foreign currency gains and losses, which are out of our control and can vary significantly from period to period.

-Adjusted Net Loss is not a measure defined in accordance with US GAAP and should not be construed as an alternative to income from continuing operations, cash flows from operating activities or net loss, as determined in accordance with US GAAP.
+Adjusted Net Income (Loss) is not a measure defined in accordance with US GAAP and should not be construed as an alternative to income from continuing operations, cash flows from operating activities or net income, as determined in accordance with US GAAP.
 We encourage you to evaluate each adjustment and the reasons we consider them appropriate.
-Other companies in our industry may calculate Adjusted Net Loss differently than we do, limiting its usefulness as a comparative measure.
-In addition, in evaluating Adjusted Net Loss, you should be aware that in the future we may incur expenses similar to the adjustments in this presentation.
-We define Adjusted Net Loss for the periods indicated as net loss, adjusted to exclude (i) restructuring, impairment and other (gain), (ii) equity-based compensation expense, (iii) amortization of intangibles, (iv) foreign currency loss, net, (v) derivative valuation loss, net and (vi) restatement related expenses.
+Other companies in our industry may calculate Adjusted Net Income (Loss) differently than we do, limiting its usefulness as a comparative measure.
+In addition, in evaluating Adjusted Net Income (Loss), you should be aware that in the future we may incur expenses similar to the adjustments in this presentation.
+We define Adjusted Net Income (Loss) for the periods indicated as net income (loss), adjusted to exclude (i) restructuring and other charges (gain), net, (ii) early termination charges, (iii) equity-based compensation expense, (iv) foreign currency loss (gain), net, (v) derivative valuation loss (gain), net, (vi) restatement related expenses, and (vii) secondary offering expenses.

-The following table summarizes the adjustments to net loss that we make in order to calculate Adjusted Net Loss for the periods indicated:
+The following table summarizes the adjustments to net income (loss) that we make in order to calculate Adjusted Net Income (Loss) for the periods indicated:

-Year Ended December 31, 2016 Year Ended December 31, 2015 Year Ended December 31, 2014

-(In millions)

-Net Loss \$(29.6) \$(84.9) \$(117.2)

-Adjustments:

-Restructuring, impairment and other (gain)(a) (1.3) 10.3

-Equity-based compensation expense(b) 3.8 2.8 2.1

-Amortization of intangibles(c) 1.2

-Foreign currency loss, net(d) 15.4 42.5 24.6

-Derivative valuation loss, net(e) 0.3 0.5

-Restatement related expenses(f) 7.0 12.4 40.9

-Adjusted Net Loss \$ (4.5) \$(26.7) \$ (38.1)
+Year Ended December 31, 2017 Year Ended December 31, 2016 Year Ended December 31, 2015 (In millions) Net Income (Loss) \$ 84.9 \$(29.6) \$(84.9) Adjustments: Restructuring and other charges (gain), net(a) (17.0) (5.5) Early termination charges(b) 13.4 4.2 Equity-based compensation expense(c) 2.3 3.8 2.8 Foreign currency loss (gain), net(d) (65.5) 15.4 42.5 Derivative valuation loss (gain), net(e) (0.2) 0.3 0.5 Restatement related expenses(f) 10.3 7.0 12.4 Secondary offering expenses(g) 0.7 Adjusted Net Income (Loss) \$ 28.9 \$ (4.5) \$(26.7)